JoinCODED/Task-Express-M2-Sql-Banks/README.md

 ### Create your Model

-1. In your models folder, create a file called Task.js, make sure it starts with a capital letter.
+1. In your models folder, create a file called `Account.js`, make sure it starts with a capital letter.
-2. Create your `Task` function and pass it `sequelize` and `DataTypes`.
+2. Create your `Account` function and pass it `sequelize` and `DataTypes`.
 3. Check your fields in your dummy database, and create your fields in the init method to mirror your dummy database's fields.
 Don't forget to give every field a type.
 4. Don't forget to export your model.
 5. In `app.js`, replace the `.authenticate()` method with `.sync()`.